SuperpowersCorp/refactorio/README.md

   - [ ] Preview / review / selective application
   - [ ] Undo
 - [ ] Figure out which existing haskell function `concatStreams` can be reduced to.
+- [ ] Can we cache generated lenses somehow?